 There is no proposed change to the current eligibility criteria for Adult Social Care which will remain at 'critical and substantial' and so council funding for individuals will be focused on managing the more complex social care needs.
-Buckinghamshire's Medium Term Financial Plan (MTP) has set an overall savings target of £7,812,000 by 2016.
+Buckinghamshire's Medium Term Financial Plan (MTP) has set an overall savings target of £7,165k for 2016/17.
 This presents significant challenges for the Council.